-The UK’s withdrawal from the EU on exit day has a number of implications for the drafting, negotiation and enforcement of contracts governed by English law.
+The UK’s withdrawal from the EU on exit day, the implementation period and the period beyond have a number of implications for the drafting, negotiation and enforcement of contracts governed by English law.
 This Practice Note considers the impact that Brexit may have on business-to-business (B2B) commercial contract clauses specifically.
 In particular, this Practice Note looks at how Brexit may affect, change or bring about a requirement for:

 force majeure clause

 For the impact that Brexit may have on the drafting, negotiation and enforcement of B2B boilerplate clauses, see Practice Note: Brexit—drafting boilerplate clauses.

 For the purpose of this Practice Note, unless expressly indicated otherwise, all references to:

 ‘exit day’ are to that term as defined in the European Union (Withdrawal) Act 2018 (EU(W)A 2018), and which occurred at 11 pm on 31 January 2020